Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

 \paragraph{Supported modules on stably supported quantales.}

 In order for some of the good properties of stable supports of quantales to carry over to supports of modules we need the quantale $Q$ itself to be stably supported.
-Hence, from now on the support of $Q$ will be assumed to be stable.
+First we observe the following: